Tutorial on Perl and Unicode

 open my $fh, "<:encoding(euc-jp)", 'kanjidic';

-The advantage of using Unicode strings rather than byte strings is in processing non-English-language text documents.
-For example, in regular expressions, a dot (.) can match a kanji character.
+For processing non-English-language text documents.
+For example, in regexes, a dot (.) can match a kanji character.

 #!/usr/bin/perl